 - Make sure that you blend the pudding really well to avoid any chunks of avocado being present.
 I also recommend stirring the pudding a few times throughout the blending process to make sure all of the ingredients are fully incorporated.

-- You can add more maple syrup if you’d like your pudding to be sweeter or more cacao powder if you want it to be richer in flavour.
+- Adapt sweetness according to taste: You can add more maple syrup if you’d like your pudding to be sweeter or more cacao powder if you want it to be richer in flavour.
 Taste before serving and adjust if needed.

 Recipe FAQs